connervieira/Promptly/README.md

 ### Customizable

 For people who don't want to take the time modifying Promptly, it already has plenty of built in customization.
-It's easy to configure things like max post length, who is allowed to make posts, and even styling.
+It's easy to configure things like max post length, who is allowed to make posts, and even the themes and styling used by Promptly.